 P.R.M.L.
 (Partial Response Maximum Likelihood)

-It is a technique used in computer data storage to extract digital information from a weak analog read-back signal captured by the head of a magnetic storage device or tape drive.
-It is a read channel that precisely retrieves user data from the drive using sampled data, active equalization, and Viterbi detection.
+The technique, used in computer data storage, extracts digital information from a weak analog read-back signal captured by the head of a magnetic storage device or tape drive.
+It involves a read channel that precisely retrieves user data from the drive using sampled data, active equalization, and Viterbi detection.

 Programmed I/O

-In this method, data flow between the system and the disk drive is directly managed by the system CPU and supporting hardware.
-The terms "programmed I/O modes" or, more popularly, "P.I.O. modes" refer to the various programmed I/O speeds.
+In this method, data flow between the system and the disk drive is directly managed by the system CPU and supporting hardware, with various programmed I/O speeds referred to as "P.I.O. modes".

 Proximity Recording

-It is a recording method that permits the read/write head near the disk surface, increasing recording frequency.
+It is a recording method that allows the read/write head to be close to the disk surface, increasing recording frequency.

 Qualification

-A procedure used to evaluate potential system components for suitability and usefulness.
+A procedure is used to evaluate potential system components for their suitability and usefulness.

 Queue

-It is a data model known as first-in-first-out (FIFO) that is used to order multiple requests for a resource, such as a printer, processor, or communications channel.
-The host moves items from the front of the queue and adds them to the back.
+The first-in-first-out (FIFO) data model is used to order multiple requests for a resource, such as a printer or processor, by moving items from the front of the queue to the back, with the first item added being the first to be processed.

 Radial Path